ehzawad/image_classification_for_COVID_wearing_mask_or_not/README.md

 Make sure Deep learning toolbox is installed

-Alexnet and Googlenet is also installed;
+Alexnet and Googlenet packages require you to be installed;
  https://www.mathworks.com/matlabcentral/fileexchange/64456-deep-learning-toolbox-model-for-googlenet-network

 After downloading the project, go to "code_aspects" folder and run ehza_COVID_alexnet.m to run the pretrained model.